Catering Server Job Description, Key Duties and Responsibilities

 It is important to keep the cost of the supplies and food below a price margin so as to make a profit on the catering.

-Like many others in the food service industry, caterers and catering servers work long hours.
 It is very common for them to work 7 days a week during holidays or during a whole holiday event seasons.

-Catering Server Job Description Example
+Catering Server Job Description Example/Sample/Template

 Presented below is an example of the kind of job description usually given to newly employed individuals for the catering server job.
 It shows typical duties, tasks, and responsibilities of the position.

-• Ensure that events are properly equipped and executed by transporting, pulling, setting up and breaking down, as well as returning equipment to designated storages in compliance with event standards and instructions.
+• Ensure that events are properly equipped and executed by transporting, pulling, setting up and breaking down, as well as returning equipment to designated storages in compliance with event standards and instructions

-• Clean, organize and restock equipment/product returning from catering events.
+• Clean, organize and restock equipment/product returning from catering events

-• Understand safety responsibilities as well as environmental laws by following established procedures, policies, training and involvement activities.
+• Understand safety responsibilities as well as environmental laws by following established procedures, policies, training and involvement activities

 • Perform other duties that could be assigned.